webplatform/docs/css/properties/knock-out/index.md

 }}
 {{Standardization_Status|W3C Editor's Draft}}
 {{API_Name}}
 {{Summary_Section|Defines whether an element group is a knock-out group.
 When a group is set to ''knock-out'', the elements in the group only composite and blend with elements outside the group.
-When a group is set to ''preserve'' (the default), the elements composite normally and blend with other elements inside the group.}}
+When a group is set to ''preserve'' (the default), the elements composite normally and blend with other elements inside and outside the group.}}
 {{CSS Property
 |Initial value=preserve
 |Applies to=All HTML elements.
 In SVG, it applies to all container elements except ''mask''.